BackofenLab/B1_09_align-msa/README.md

 $ cd lecture-09-aling-msa-userID.git
 ```

 Do not forget to use your own user ID.
-Now, answers the questions.
 Now, we'll install Conda, an open source package and environment management system.

 ```
 $ curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh